 • This amount is significant because mercury is so potent.
 Distributed over a wide area, just fractions of an ounce of mercury can contaminate local and regional water bodies, making resident fish unsafe to eat.
 All 50 states currently have advisories warning women and children not to eat local fish due to mercury contamination.

 • Of the top 10 biggest mercury-polluting power plants in the country, six are located in Texas, with one each in Alabama, Louisiana, Missouri and Ohio.
-Report appendix lists these top 10 biggest mercury polluters.
+Table ES-1 lists these top 10 biggest mercury polluters.

 • Among all states nationwide, Texas ranked first in terms of overall airborne mercury pollution produced by power plants in 2010.
 Ohio ranked second, followed by Pennsylvania in third.
-(See Report appendix.)
+(See Table ES-2.)

 • Just five companies were responsible for more than one-third of all power plant mercury emissions in 2010, led by American Electric Power with 6,200 pounds.
-(See Report appendix.)
+(See Table ES-3.)